Deanvito96/FWR-Remix-for-Stalker-SoC/README.md

 This is a weapon reanimation project based on FWR (originally for OLR 2.5), adapted to work smoothly with Shadow of Chernobyl (SoC).and RMA (Old Story Restoration Addon)

+Implemented fix and balancing from Final Update mod.

 It includes optional weapons from EWP 1.0 to fill in the gaps.

 ## Optional Addons